Expulsion of Greeks from Istanbul: Aftermath

-The exodus of Istanbul Greeks indicated that the coexistence of Muslims and Greek Orthodox in Istanbul, which that was ratified under the terms of the Treaty of Lausanne, had completely failed.
+The exodus of Istanbul Greeks indicated that the coexistence of Muslims and Greek Orthodox in Istanbul, which had survived for centuries, that was ratified under the terms of the Treaty of Lausanne, had completely failed.
 The expulsion had multiple and complex repercussions for Turkey in the fields of both domestic and foreign policy.
 It also struck a blow to the concept of a pluralistic society, in a country that would tolerate the presence of the remaining non-Muslim element.
-On the other hand, it fuelled nationalist agitation and fervor in both Greece and Turkey, and further deteriorated Greek-Turkish relations.
+On the other hand, it fuelled nationalist agitation and fervor in both Greece and Turkey, and further deteriorated Greek–Turkish relations.

 Those expelled found refuge mainly in Greece.
 In 1965 the "Society of the Greeks expelled from Turkey" was founded in Athens by prominent members of their diaspora.
 The exodus continued during the subsequent years with additional thousands of local Greeks leaving Istanbul in fear of losing their lives and property.

 The ban on Greeks selling their property in Turkey was finally lifted in 1989 by Prime Minister Turgut Özal.
 This occurred after pressure was exerted by the Council of the European Union in the context of Turkey's application for membership in the European Union.
 However, the state authorities in Turkey were still imposing restrictions and appropriating minority properties through similar legal processes, and continued to refuse to allow Greek citizens to possess or inherit any kind of property.
 Similarly, donations by members of the Greek minority to non-Muslim minority institutions were considered the property of the Turkish state.

 As a result of such policies of Turkification, several parts of Istanbul that had been predominantly inhabited by minorities were evacuated during the 1950s and 1960s and were fully abandoned and filled with decaying buildings.
 Some of them were subsequently occupied by rural migrants who finally achieved ownership after a certain time period of uncontested occupation.
 Other were sold with unclear legal processes.
-Today Istanbul has lost its multicultural character, having been turned into a 99.99% Muslim-occupied urban region.
+Today Istanbul has lost most of its multicultural character.